DelaporteRobin/ASPC/README.md

 	compared to the number of items contained in the project

 	-> remember to enable similarity feature only for specific kind of files (most of the time useless for textures because of UDIMS)

+	-> when selecting a folder, checkbox to highlight childrens

+	-> warnings about a folder are stored as markdown for the markdown viewer on the right side

+	-> folder searching bug has a bug
+	-> file searching bar doesn't search for anything

+	-> update in live the live mode window
+	-> color files and folder depending of is they exists or not -> button to relaunch the live mode exec